jkas85/wa-automation-script/Readme.md

 ### Requirements

-In order to run this script you need to have python(3.x) installed. \
+In order to run this script you need to have:
+- python(3.x) installed
-You also need pip (python package manager)
+- pip (python package manager)

 When both is installed you need to run the following commands: